MessagingGPT · the AI helper with static context. $300K+ pipeline, $69K won. The precursor to Commons.

 What it was

-A GPT-4-class custom assistant with fourteen knowledge files: ICP.md, Narrative.md, Copy-Spec.md, Allowed-Claims.md, Product-Knowledge.md, four vertical messaging frameworks (Solar, Real Estate, FinServ, Home Services), and workflow templates for LP hero, integration narrative, and battlecard updates.
+A GPT-4-class custom assistant loaded with fourteen knowledge files: ICP.md, Narrative.md, Copy-Spec.md, Allowed-Claims.md, Product-Knowledge.md, four vertical messaging frameworks (Solar, Real Estate, FinServ, Home Services), and workflow templates for LP hero, integration narrative, and battle-card updates.
 Accessed from chatgpt.com.
-No CLI.
-No MCP.
+No CLI, no MCP.
 Three versions over six months. v3 was the production cut.

 The diff

-Before: every pod described the product differently.
+Before: every pod described the product slightly differently.
 Hero copy invented in the doc.
 ICP language drifted between LPs.
-Throughput at roughly one landing page per week.
+Throughput sat at roughly one landing page a week.

 After: non-routine writing started with a MessagingGPT pass.
-ICP and narrative voice held across pods because the same canonical files informed every draft.
-Throughput at four landing pages per week.
-Sales Dialer +26.2% CVR on an early ad A/B. AI SDR LP from 1.78% to 2.44% (+37% relative).
+ICP and narrative voice held across pods because the same canonical files fed every draft.
+Throughput moved to four LPs a week.
+Sales Dialer +26.2% CVR on an early ad A/B. AI SDR LP 1.78% to 2.44% (+37% relative).
 Nine Phase 2 LPs prepped for design.

 What I actually did